pierre3/PlantUmlClassDiagramGenerator/tools/csharp-to-plantuml/README.md

 - __csharp2plantuml.public__
   Only public accessibility members are output.
 - __csharp2plantuml.ignoreAccessibility__
-  Specify accessibiliies of members to ignore, with a comma separated list. (ex. 'private,protected,protected internal')
+  Specify accessibiliies of members to ignore, with a comma separated list (ex. 'private,protected,protected internal').
 - __csharp2plantuml.excludePath__
-  Specify exclude file or directory paths (relative to the \"InputPath\"), with a comma separated list. (ex. 'obj,Properties\\AssemblyInfo.cs')
+  Specify exclude file or directory paths (relative to the \"InputPath\"), with a comma separated list (ex. 'obj,Properties\\AssemblyInfo.cs').
+To exclude multiple paths, which contain a specific folder name, preceed the name by "**/".
+Example: "**/bin".
 - __csharp2plantuml.createAssociation__
   Create object associations from references of fields and properites.
 - __csharp2plantuml.allInOne__